Searching ...

 Bal Harbour Florida drone view

 Bal Harbor is the place to be if you’re looking for a mix of luxury and serenity.
-Just north of Miami Beach, Bal Harbour is an exclusive beach community of 3,000 residents that blends upscale comfort with natural beauty.
+Just north of Miami Beach, Bal Harbour is an exclusive beach community of 3,000 residents in South Florida that blends upscale comfort with natural beauty.
 Even though Bal Harbour is only a mile long, it still has some of the best restaurants, shops, and hotels in Florida.

 It boasts one of Florida’s finest beaches, chic hotels, gated communities, and designer shopping venues.
 The whole area is very walkable, thanks to its abundance of green spaces and well-kept residential areas.